tytydraco/yessleep/out/The_Livestream_Part_1.md

 And finally, there was Warren, 17 years old, who lived in a tiny little rural town in the middle of nowhere – Maine.
 Here he lived with two younger sisters and their very stern father.
 Warren and his siblings were raised with a firm hand and with Christianity as the centre of the household.
 As the only African American family in the small community that they lived in, their father had always been very strict about curfews and what friends Warren could and could not hang out with.
 He just didn’t want his kids to go through what he himself had had to put up with when he grew up under similar circumstances.
 Racism, bullying, and fights hiding behind every corner.
 And ever since his wife passed away at a young age, his grip on the children had tightened ever more, to the point of him almost not seeing that Warren soon would be a grown man of his own.

 A blue hue filled the room and I leaned back up towards the desk to log in to my computer, my fingers running across the keyboard with explicit precision, like I’ve had done nothing else since the day I was born.
-Almost instantly, as the programs started to pop up across the screens of my, if I may say it myself, impressive workstation, complete with three big screens, backlit of course, an impressive sound system and a bunch of other nerdy gadgets connected to the system.
-My favourite thing being a little bear sitting between my two main monitors, who’s head would light up in different colours whenever someone spoke in the chat, a voice-chat notification appeared in the corner, and the bears head lit up.
+Almost instantly, as the programs started to pop up across the screens of my, if I may say it myself, impressive workstation, complete with three big screens, backlit of course, an impressive sound system and a bunch of other nerdy gadgets connected to the system, my favourite thing being a little bear sitting between my two main monitors, who’s head would light up in different colours whenever someone spoke in the chat, a voice-chat notification appeared in the corner, and the bears head lit up.

 - “Hi guys, what’s happening tonight, who’s turn was it to choose a movie?”
 Jen asked.